SilvaPereiraLab/FAMeDB/README.md

 ```sh
 proteinortho directory_fasta_files/*.faa -identity=40 -conn=0.3 -project=Results_FAMeDB
 ```

+Note: For analyses involving 10 or fewer query proteomes, a -conn value of 0.2 may produce improved results.

 3. Run the *FAMeDB* script in your terminal or in [RStudio](https://posit.co/download/rstudio-desktop/#download):
 ```sh
 Rscript FAMeDB.R